jaapz/dots/README.md

 How to install
 --------------

-Install homeshick, add this castle and make sure the Vundle submodule is correctly initialised with it.
+Install homeshick, and add this castle and oh-my-zsh:

+    homeshick clone jaapz/dots
+    homeshick clone robbyrussell/oh-my-zsh

+Then symlink stuff to the home dir:

+    homeshick symlink

+Refer to the homeshick docs to see how new files should be added, and how files should be changed.

 Included
 --------